 The famous French bike race is a big event every summer in France, bringing millions of supporters along the route and a lot of dramatic moments.
+If you’re someone who chose Tennis Racquets over bikes, then this post might not be for you.
 Here are 10 things you need to know to have your Tour basics right…

 1. The race’s route changes every year, and is a fabulous showcase for the beautiful French countryside.
 Sometimes, it also goes through – or starts – in neighbouring countries, like Belgium or Germany.
 The race always ends in Paris, with the final stage at the Arc de Triomphe.

 2. The race used to be only for French cyclists, but now up to 40 different nationalities take part in it.